datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

     Select the cluster you initialized in step 1 from the `cluster` dropdown.

-7. Click on the **UPDATE ANALYSIS SETTINGS** button.
+7. Click on the **UPDATE REPOSITORY SETTINGS** button.
 This will trigger Ambassador Cloud to create a pull request with the information you just entered into your forked demo `a8r-gitops-example` repository.
 The pull request will add a file named `.a8r.yaml` to the root of your repository, and the contents will look something like this:

     ```
     k8s_config: